Continued from The X-Files - Season 1 & 2

 To achieve the effect of Bruckman's body seemlessly rotting in one shot, the various shots of Boyle lying down, and the various prop bodies, had to be blended digitally in post-production.
 Visual effects designer Matt Beck explained how the shot was prepared for the digital editing;'Because we shot it in different stages, we had to line up each stage with the preceding one (...)
 Because the idea is, even though we're shooting it in a lot of seperate pieces digitally we're gonna combine it, so it looks like it all happens at the same time..

-The episode 'Apocrypha' required at least two sequences of the 'black oil' pouring out of someone's face.
-The first shot was achieved as a dummy head with six hoses fitted inside.
-These hoses were specially placed around the dummy head's orifices.
+The episode required at least two sequences of the 'black oil' pouring out of actor Nicholas Lea's face.
+This was achieved as a prosthetic fitted with tubes that were hidden under this hair and clothes.
+The tubes sprayed the fluid in a way that looked like it poring out his orifices.

 '(Nicholas) read the script, and while production said to him, 'This is going to be extremely uncomfortable, we recommend that somebody else do this', Nick said 'No, I wanna do it'.